 You complete ALL parts of the NRF.
+(See Appendix F for a completed example of an NRF).

 Occasionally you may find someone in a household who has been interviewed but refused the nurse visit (code 2) and then decides to take part.
 You can take the measurement as these people have already completed a full interview.
 Make a note on the NRF explaining what has happened.
 If they have not been interviewed you cannot take any measurements.
 Under no circumstances must you ever measure an individual if an interviewer has not completed a full interview on CAPI.